MXCAKE3893/komitto/README.md

 ### Passing Additional Context

-Add free‑form context that will be merged into the prompt:
+Add free-form context that will be merged into the prompt:

 ```bash
 komitto "Urgent bug fix for payment processing"